roysaw77/warship/README.md

 battlefield
 10
 Line Type of ship Notes
+Team A 4 Team’s name is A and has
+4 types of ships
 Battleship * 5 Battleship * is the symbol to use in the display, *1 is the first battleship, *2 is the second,